+44 07746260277 lynne@firsttake.org.uk

 “ Lovely teaching style, practical hands on and being able to use the equipment and actually make films!”

-The Reel Recovery Project is a filmmaking project for people in Recovery (Drugs/ Alcohol addiction).
-It was instigated by people in Recovery from the Liverpool Region who came to First Take wanting to use filmmaking to help them in their Recovery journey after successfully working with First Take previously.
-Together we applied for funding and developed an amazing course teaching and then carrying out all aspects of filming, scriptwriting and acting for camera.
-Working alongside industry professionals whilst making films.
-They have gone on to make 5 short films and have a Feature Film shot and in the edit.
+The Reel Recovery Project, funded by the National Lottery Community Fund and Culture Liverpool, was a filmmaking project for people in Recovery (drugs/ alcohol addiction).
+It was instigated by people in Recovery from the Liverpool City Region who came to First Take wanting to use filmmaking to help them in their Recovery journey after successfully working with First Take previously.
+Together we applied for funding and developed amazing courses teaching all aspects of filmmaking, screenwriting and acting.
+Then, working alongside industry professionals they went on to make five short films and the Feature Film 1 IN 200.

 The Tables Turn Synopsis: